GSA/fedramp-automation/src/validations/rules/rules.md

 of business rule definition and elaboration can be used to maintain both business rules and the related code for automated validation thereof.

+## Related Documents

+### rules.xml

+The [`rules.xml`](rules.xml) document defines business rules for FedRAMP SSPs.
+These are cast as English prose assertions.
+References to related FedRAMP documentation are present when possible.

 ### rules.xsd

 The [`rules.xsd`](rules.xsd) document defines an [XML Schema](https://www.w3.org/TR/xmlschema11-1/) definition